Sean Bouchard Preview, Player Props: Rockies vs. Twins

 Sean Bouchard At The Plate

-- Bouchard is hitting .226 with a double, two home runs and three walks.
+- Bouchard has two doubles, three home runs and four walks while batting .297.

-- In five of 11 games this season (45.5%), Bouchard has reached base via hit, and that includes multiple hits twice.
+- Bouchard is batting .444 with three homers during his last games and is riding a five-game hitting streak.

-- In 11 games played this season, he has hit a homer in two of them.
+- In 53.8% of his 13 games this season, Bouchard has picked up at least one hit.
+He's also had four multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.